-We All Look Alike?
-Caucasian Fan Confuses Insta-Baddie Jayda Cheaves For “Saweetie” In Viral Video
+We All Look Alike?!
+Caucasian Fan Confuses Insta-Baddie Jayda Cheaves For ‘Saweetie’ In Viral Video

-Instagram popular model Jayda Cheaves was not amused by a fan who mistook her for rapper Saweetie while she visited New York City this week.
+Instagram popular model Jayda Cheaveswas not amused by a fan who mistook her for rapper Saweetie while she visited New York City this week.
 In a video now making its way around social media, an unidentified woman is heard questioning if the young model is “Saweetie.”

 “Are you Saweetie?!”